Thank you to Jane Anthony for this research. Thank you to the Hack Family for the photographs.

 Adrian Henry Hack was born in 1891, the third and youngest son of Sydney, a retired Civil Engineer, and his wife Ellen.
-The family took an active part in Holmwood life.
+The family lived at The Knoll in Holmwood took an active part in village life.
 Sydney Hack had already retired as a civil engineer by the age of 31.
 He entertained the local hunt and contributed towards local fire brigade fund.
 Adrian was educated at the Pilgrim School Sevenoaks and then from 1904 to 1909 at Bradfield College, Berkshire.
 At the time of the 1911 he was training to be a surveyor.

 Adrian Hack was killed in action, aged 25, of the first day of the Battle of the Somme.
 James Melville Babington was the 23rd Division Commander.
 The Battalion started the assault with 25 officers, the medical officer and 259 soldiers and that after they were relieved, only the medical officer and 110 soldiers reported back.
 Therefore the missing were either killed or wounded.
 This report was signed by a Captain who took over command of what was left of the Battalion.

 He is buried at the Blighty Valley Cemetery, Authuille, The Cemetery was begun early in July 1916, at the beginning of the Battle of the Somme, and used until the following November.
 At the Armistice it contained 212 graves but was then greatly enlarged when 784 graves were brought in from the battlefields and small cemeteries to the east.
 Most of these concentrated graves were of men who died on 1st July 1916.
 He is also commemorated on the South Holmwood memorial.

 Thank you to Ian Whitlock for this picture of Adrian Hack’s original grave marker in a collection of them at his old school.
 Bottom right of picture.

 |Son of||Sydney and Ellen Hack of The Knoll, Holmwood|